-Do not ruin your life with unnecessary guilt feelings.
+Try not to ruin your life with unnecessary guilt feelings.
 Learn from this devastating experience.
 Look around you, enjoy the friends and family you have.
 When you feel low, tell a friend, talk problems through.
 Ring a friend if you are lonely.
 Your friends and family want to help you, talk to them, enjoy their company.
 Move on as best as you can, live again for yourself and the rest of the family.

 Do grieve, cry for your loved one but also celebrate the happier times you shared with them.
 Laugh with their friends over holidays and events you shared.
 See Grief and the holidays for help coping with anniversaries and festive seasons.